 any of several specialized protoplasmic structures occurring in the cytoplasm of some plant cells, in which starch, oil, protein, pigment, etc. are stored

-Origin: Ger plastiden (pl.) < Gr plastides, pl. of plastis, fem. of plastēs, molder < plassein, to form: see plastic
+Origin of plastidGerman plastiden (pl.) from Classical Greek plastides, plural of plastis, feminine of plast?s, molder from plassein, to form: see plastic

-- Any of several pigmented cytoplasmic organelles found in plant cells and other organisms, having various physiological functions, such as the synthesis and storage of food.
-Also called trophoplast.
+Any of several cytoplasmic organelles, such as chloroplasts, that contain genetic material, have a double membrane, and are often pigmented.
+Plastids are found in plants, algae, and certain other eukaryotic organisms and have various physiological functions, such as the synthesis and storage of food.

 Origin of plastidFrom Greek plastis plastid- feminine of plastēs molder from plastos molded ; see plastic .